KDKA Radio – 100 Years

-This November, KDKA Radio celebrated 99 years.
-In 2020, KDKA Radio will be in operation for 100 years.
+KDKA radio is now 100 years old!
 They became the first commercial radio station on Earth on November 2, 1920.
 Here is a history of the radio station, from that fateful November until present day.

 There was an effort to establish Westinghouse’s radio industry by the vice president of the company (H.P.
 Davis).
 Davis was behind the purchase of the International Radio Telegraph Company.
 He wanted to strengthen the company’s patent presence so he believed the acquiring of the company could help gain control of a heterodyne patent issued first by Reginald Fessenden.
 Unfortunately, due to competitive advantages RCA had, there were limited opportunities for Westinghouse.

 KDKA originated as part of a project that would make private radiotelegraph links between Westinghouse’s East Pittsburgh building and all of its other locations.
 It was thought it would avoid phone and telegraph costs.
 Of course, KDKA ended up becoming famous for being a broadcasting station.

 At the time, radio stations in the country were regulated with the standard practice to give call letters that start with W for those east of the Mississippi River.
 However, KDKA got its call letters during a time when stations on land were given letters from a block of K’s that had been assigned before to ship stations.
 The usual policy was returned to normal but KDKA got to keep their K.

 As one of the beginners in radio KDKA struggled a lot with sound issues.
 They tried to broadcast a concert by Westinghouse employees and the acoustics were terrible so they had to move to the building’s roof underneath a tent.
 It was later found that the tent material helped with sound.
 The material led to the modern studio design and noise-absorbing walls.